 Chances are you already have people you know in the industry, but what if you could double or triple that number?
-Increasing your professional network is the kind benefit LinkedIn can bring to you
+Increasing your professional network is the kind of benefit LinkedIn can bring to you.

 - Gen Z and nontraditional students